stevearc/oil.nvim/README.md

     update_on_cursor_moved = true,
     -- Maximum file size in megabytes to preview max_file_size_mb = 100,
+    -- Open the preview in a scratch buffer scratch_buffer = false,
+    -- Limit the number of lines read to the scratch buffer to the max window line number limit_scratch_buffer = false,
     -- Window-local options to use for preview window buffers win_options = {},
   },